PM-Notes/How-To-Github/README.md

 ## Verify the merge

-You can see below he * (aka HEAD) is on the master branch and that branch001 has been merged into it.
+You can see below the asterisk * (aka HEAD) is on the master branch and that branch001 has been merged into it.
 So if we like, branch001 can be deleted.

 `How-To-Github|master⚡ ⇒ git branch --merge`
 ```